 Elie Wiesel Center for Jewish Studies Publication Series – New York University Press

-The Elie Wiesel Center maintains a book series with New York University Press under the general editorship of the EWCJS director.
+The Elie Wiesel Center maintainED a book series with New York University Press under the general editorship of Professor Steven T. Katz.
 For more information see the NYU Press website.